 Notes: Observations are collapsed into race-CZ-age group-half-year cells, including the years 1990-2000.
 The dependent variable in column (1) is the cell average of the father's reported age minus the mother's reported age.
 The dependent variable in column (2) is the cell-level mean of an indicator equal to one if the reported education level of the father is less than that of the mother.
 The dependent variable in column (3) is the cell-level mean of an indicator equal to one if all possible information about the father (age, race, and educational attainment) is missing from the birth record.
+All regressions in this table include partner market and year fixed effects, as well as additional control variables, described in Equation 4.
 Regressions are weighted by cell-level number of births, and standard errors are clustered by partner market. + p < 0.1, \ p < 0.05, \\ p < 0.01, \\\ p < 0.001.